HEALING IS HOLISTIC

 Primarily our culture sees the spiritual realm, the emotional realm and the physical realm of an individual as separate entities.
 We rarely find integrative help that sees the unique relationship of these and how that contributes to our health and well being.
 It is common to either embrace a fear of vulnerability to be honest about our struggles or to become comfortable with the idea that they are linked to our identity and we are powerless against them.
-It is also common for us to try to overanalyze, overspiritualize, or outsmart our struggles with logic, discipline, and coping strategies or to believe that a change in our situation, a new experience, or a particular pill will eliminate our pain.
+It is also common for us to try to overanalyze, overspiritualize, or outsmart our struggles with logic, discipline, and coping strategies or to believe that a change in our situation or a new experience will eliminate our pain.
 These approaches keep us burdened, stuck, and bring little to no freedom.
 Why is hope and healing so hard to find, hold on to, and stand in, when we know the wonderful counselor, healer and Savior?
 In part it is because of a dis-integrated approach to a dis-integration problem and a fear to allow God to go below the surface to the roots of our sin, pain and brokenness.

 "We only rise to the level of our unprocessed pain and experiences". - Kerrie Oles (author of Revived)

 Our approach to wholeness, healing and growth is through Spiritual Formation and integrative processes that move inward toward the heart then outward to the world.
 We recognize God’s sovereignty over the whole person, and the relationship of the mind, body, spirit for transformative work in us.